Volzez/Text-File-to-HTML-converter/README.md

 Hello there, this README file is going to explain to you how to run the project.
 _______________________________________
-1 - download the files.
+1 - download the files

 2 - Enter any text in the "HelloWorld".txt file